fire1ce/3os.org/docs/automation/gmail-mark-archived-mail-as-read.md

 Google's API is limited to 100 threads per request - a single script's run.
 This means that every 5 minutes it runs it will mark 100 emails as read.
 Since the script is run every 5 minutes, it won't take long to mark all emails as read automatically.
 If you aren't able to wait you can do it mark emails as read manually.

-### Trubleshooting
+### Troubleshooting

-I've seen this script working without any issues for months, But suddenly you may receive an email with the `Automatically Mark Archived Email as Read` failling to run all the time.
+I've seen this script working without any issues for months, But suddenly you may receive an email with the `Automatically Mark Archived Email as Read` failing to run all the time.
 The reason is that the script `lost` the Gmail permissions.
-The solutiuon is to run the script manually and grant the script the necessary permissions as the first time.
+The solution is to run the script manually and grant the script the necessary permissions as the first time.

 <!-- appendices -->